The Old School, Luckings Estate, Magpie Lane, Coleshill, Amersham. Bucks HP7 0LS.

 Coronavirus - we are open with safety procedures in place.

-Welcome to Active Pet, one of only a handful of veterinary clinics in the UK focusing solely on rehabilitation for dogs, cats, rabbits and other small animals.
-I set up the clinic in 2013 to provide veterinary physiotherapy, acupuncture and hydrotherapy to pets in and around the Chiltern villages of Amersham, Beaconsfield, the Chalfonts, Gerrards Cross and High Wycombe.
-The clinic has grown from strength to strength and now sees clients from as far away as London, Reading, Leighton Buzzard and Camberley.
+Welcome to Active Pet, one of only a handful of veterinary clinics in the UK focusing solely on animal physiotherapy, pain management and hydrotherapy for dogs, cats, rabbits and other small animals.
+I set up the clinic in 2013 to provide veterinary rehabilitation, acupuncture and hydrotherapy to pets in and around the Chiltern villages of Amersham, Beaconsfield, the Chalfonts, Gerrards Cross and High Wycombe.
+However the clinic has grown from strength to strength and now sees clients from as far away as London, Cambridge, Watford and Reading.

-Whether your pet has had an injury, is getting older or you would like a fitness program for them, I promise to provide a caring service, tailored to their individual needs that enables them to enjoy life to the full.
+Whether your pet has had an injury, is getting older or you would like a fitness program for them, myself and my team promise to provide a caring service, tailored to your pet’s individual needs that enables them to enjoy life to the full.

 Dr. Philippa Mitchell BSc.
 MA (Cantab) VetMB MRCVS